 I don't know what the natural and artificial sweeteners are.
 Companies usually don't list those.
 Sucralose is the other name for Splenda, the sweetener you may have seen in restaurants in the yellow packet.
 Some people don't mind Splenda while others can't stand it.
-I won't pass judgement.
+I won't pass judgment.

 I list it in case it matters to anyone.
 Sucralose (Splenda) is the last ingredient listed so this means there is likely very little of it in the ProNourish shake.

 The label also says the product contains no high-fructose corn syrup (HFCS).
 This is good.
-From the FodMap table above, we see that HFCS causes IBS flair ups.
+From the FodMap table above, we see that HFCS causes IBS flair-ups.

 You may have noticed carrageenan in the ingredients list above and wondered what it is.
-Carrageenan is derived from red seaweed and is commonly added to a variety of products ranging from ice cream and infant formulas to soy-milk and yogurts.
+Carrageenan is derived from red seaweed and is commonly added to a variety of products ranging from ice cream and infant formulas to soy milk and yogurts.

 Carrageenan is used most often as a thickening agent.
 It makes liquids thicker and more palatable.
 Is it bad for us?
 If you have searched online, you've seen it's quite vilified with some people saying it causes cancer.